declare-lab/LLM-PuzzleTest/README.md

 > 📣 We are releasing AlgoPuzzleVQA, a novel and challenging dataset for multimodal reasoning!
 Soon, we will release more multimodal puzzle datasets.
 Stay tuned!
 [Paper](https://arxiv.org/pdf/2403.03864.pdf) | [Website](https://algopuzzlevqa.github.io/)

-We are excited to announce the release of two groundbreaking VQA datasets centered around puzzles:
+We are excited to announce the release of two novel VQA datasets centered around puzzles:

 1) **[PuzzleVQA](https://github.com/declare-lab/LLM-PuzzleTest/tree/master/PuzzleVQA):** This dataset features abstract visual patterns meticulously crafted to challenge the fundamental reasoning capabilities of MLLMs.
 2) **[AlgoPuzzleVQA](https://github.com/declare-lab/LLM-PuzzleTest/tree/master/AlgoPuzzleVQA):** Delving deeper into complexity, this dataset presents advanced puzzles that demand algorithmic solutions.